ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

   pip install docker
   ```

-After the install of docker you should see the following directories:
+After the install of the Python Docker support modules you should see the following directories:

     # ls -l /usr/lib/python2.7/site-packages/docker*
     /usr/lib/python2.7/site-packages/docker: